TrailrunnerDLH/pandas-challenge/README.md

 # pandas-challenge

-My source code is in PyCitySchool/PyCitySchools_KBD.ipynb I was assited by Tutpr James Miller and also by a friend Vasilis Georgitzikis
+My source code is in PyCitySchool/PyCitySchools_KBD.ipynb I was assited by Tutpr James Miller and also by a friend Vasilis Georgitzikis.